easonchai/horus/packages/horus/README.md

 4. **User Position Consideration**: Horus examines the user's current token positions to prioritize protecting the most at-risk assets.

-5. **Sequential Execution**: The agent executes each action in the plan in order, with proper error handling between steps.
+5. **Sequential Execution**: The agent executes the action plan steps in sequence, with each step potentially modifying the plan based on results.

-6. **Tool Composition**: The system can compose different tools together in various sequences depending on the specific security scenario.
-For example:
-   - For a compromised token: Revoke permissions → Swap to a safer asset
-   - For a vulnerable protocol: Withdraw funds → Swap to a safer asset → Revoke permissions
-   - For a wallet compromise: Withdraw all funds → Revoke all permissions

-This approach allows Horus to handle complex security scenarios that require multiple coordinated actions to fully secure the user's assets.
+6. **AgentKit-Powered Operations**: For blockchain operations like token approval revocation, Horus uses Coinbase's AgentKit to securely interact with the blockchain.

 ## Configuration Files